 How to Research Genealogy In 20 Minutes a Day

 Short on time?
-Try these quick genealogy research tips to find your ancestors in only 20 minutes a day.
-Learn efficient research strategies and techniques.
+Are you thinking you don’t have time to even begin to create your family tree or search for an elusive ancestor?
+With these quick genealogy research tips you can find your ancestors in only 20 minutes a day.

 How many of you have sat down to do a quick look-up on an ancestor…..and dinner was suddenly cereal again?
 (Ahem.)